Home-Chef-Tech/homechef_interview_prep/README.md

 ---

-*This repo is designed for candidates who are currently in process with Home Chef.
+*This repo is designed for candidates currently in the interview process with Home Chef.
 If you stumbled across this guide and think interviewing with us might be fun, please reach out to `hr@homechef.com`.*

 ---